Sushants-Git/vague-finder/README.md

 # vague-finder

-`vagueFinder` is a simple and easy to use package for sentences similarity operations.
-Was mainly created to be used in searching operations.
+`vagueFinder` is a simple and easy-to-use package for sentence similarity operations, primarily created for searching operations.

 ## Installation